rkrux/bitcoincore_prnotes/31404-script-notes.md

  * In the `witness` section, just like for the `segwit` outputs, a witness items count is pushed first signifying the following witness items count - 1 for `KeyPath` spend & 3 or more for `ScriptPath` spend.
+ * `OP_CHECKMULTISIG` is disabled in TapScript.
+ * Merkle Path is the string concatenation of the leaf and branch hashes.
+The path length is limited to 128 such hashes.

 ### KeyPath Spending
  * While spending from the `keypath`, a signature from a key is required.